Skip to content

 Microsoft Edge Properties – Shortcut Tab

-The Target might look like this:
+The Target field might look something like this:

 💻Code